 4.4.1 Description and Priority

-This high priority system feature allows a user to force the computer to play itself in a game of chess using the FAC software.
+This high priority system feature shall allow a user to force the computer to play itself in a game of chess using the FAC software.
 The AIE shall play both sides independently and shall not be exposes to the strategies utilized by the opposing side.
 All GP’s shall be limited to the movement and capture restrictions outlined in Table 2.
 The opposing AIE shall take turns moving their pieces.
 This game mode ends when a stalemate or checkmate is reached.
 Please refer to Glossary for definitions of the terms stalemate and checkmate.
 The benefit of implementing this feature is 9, the penalty for not implementing is 9, the cost of implementation is 8, while the risk of implementation is 8.

 4.4.2 Stimulus/Response Sequences